ridhwaans/homehost/README.md

 ### Naming conventions

-Your media must appear in the paths set by `.env`
+Your media must appear in the locations set by `.env`.
+Each media must be in a unique location and cannot share the same directory path(s)
 🎥 **Movies**
 ```
 <movies_path>